Traversing STEM in Parenthood: A Journey with Twins (Part 2)

 The delivery

-Our twin daughters were born at 2:00 and 2:03 in the morning, and we express our full gratitude to Allah SWT for their safe arrival.
-As both of our daughters had no respiratory problems, they were immediately held and kissed by my wife.
-Due to their lower weight, the nurse wheeled our babies’ cribs to the Special Care Nursery (SCN).
-Our first daughter weighed 1.9 kg, while our second’s weighed 1.45 kg.
-She weighed less than 1.5 kg and needed to be placed in the baby incubator.
+Our twin daughters were born at 2:00 a.m. and 2:03 a.m., and we expressed our deep gratitude to Allah SWT for their safe arrival.
+Since both babies had no breathing problems, my wife was able to hold and kiss them right away.
+However, due to their low birth weights, the nurses later wheeled their cribs to the Special Care Nursery (SCN) for closer monitoring.
+Our first daughter weighed 1.9 kg, while our second weighed 1.45 kg.
+Because she was under 1.5 kg, she needed to be placed in an incubator for extra care.

 In conclusion, reflecting on my journey to parenthood, it becomes clear that delving into STEM fields is an incredibly fascinating exploration.
 In this shared experience, I believe numerous meaningful situations and contexts can be linked to STEM everyday life.